Winswins22/personal-website/README.md

 personal-website/src/images/
  - Replace the text in all of the pages in personal-website/src/pages
  - Change your map location in personal-website/src/components/OSM_Map/OSM_Map.jsx
  - If you are reusing the contact form, create an EmailJS account and reconfigure the code inside personal-website/src/components/ContactForm.
-You may find 'https://www.youtube.com/watch?v=NgWGllOjkbs' helpful.
+[Tutorial](https://www.youtube.com/watch?v=NgWGllOjkbs)

 # Running the website locally:
  0: Clone this repository and navigate to the directory.